 Tuesday, February 12, 2008

 I think one reason broccoli is so popular (well, not with everyone) is that it's pretty hard to make it taste bad.
 You can eat it raw, boil, steam, stir-fry, or roast it, and unless it's completely overcooked, broccoli will taste pretty good.
-Even though a lot of cooking methods work, I think roasting broccoli concentrates the flavor in the best possible way.
+But even though a lot of cooking methods work, I think roasting broccoli concentrates the flavor in the best possible way.
 This batch of broccoli turned out so well that I ate nearly a pound of it and called it dinner.
 It was also so easy to make and so diet-friendly, I knew after one bite this recipe would be a hit with anyone who tried it.

 Sunday, February 10, 2008